andrew/ultimate-awesome/README.md

 - [awesome-made-by-indians](https://github.com/jeswinsimon/awesome-made-by-indians) - 🇮🇳 An awesome list for the best projects that were made and mainly contributed by Indian developers.
 - [awesome-nutrition-tracking](https://github.com/jrhizor/awesome-nutrition-tracking) - List of awesome nutrition tracking software.
 - [awesome-challenges](https://github.com/mauriciovieira/awesome-challenges) - A curated list of algorithmic challenges websites.
-- [awesome-and-novel-works-in-slam](https://github.com/runjtu/awesome-and-novel-works-in-slam) - Collecting some new ideas for slam (Semantic, 3DGS, BEV, Nav, LLM, Multi-session) and will update this repo weekly, for both engineering and academic usings.
 - [awesome-janet](https://github.com/ahungry/awesome-janet) - Curated list of awesome Janet things.
 - [awesome-tinyml](https://github.com/AI-in-Transportation-Lab/awesome-tinyml) - A carefully curated collection of high-quality libraries, projects, tutorials, research papers, and other essential resources focused on TinyML — the intersection of machine learning and ultra-low-power embedded systems.
 - [awesome-mdc](https://github.com/benallfree/awesome-mdc) - A curated list of awesome MDC files for your next vibe project.
+- [awesome_dart_frog](https://github.com/dart-frog-dev/awesome_dart_frog) - An awesome repo with Dart Frog articles, tutorials, plugins, and more!.
 - [awesome-avr](https://github.com/fffaraz/awesome-avr) - A curated list of awesome AVR tools, libraries, resources, and shiny things.
 Inspired by awesome-. stuff.
 - [awesome-framework](https://github.com/framewiki/awesome-framework) - A COMPLETELY UNOFFICIAL curated list of projects, tools, documentation and resources related to the Framework Laptop.
 - [awesome-grav](https://github.com/getgrav/awesome-grav) - A curated list of awesome stuff to do with Grav.
 - [Awesome-Misinfo-Video-Detection](https://github.com/ICTMCG/Awesome-Misinfo-Video-Detection) - A curated list of works related to Misinformation Video Detection, as a companion material for an ACM Multimedia 2023 survey.
 - [awesome-hacktoberfest](https://github.com/mattjegan/awesome-hacktoberfest) - An Awesome List of Awesome Hacktoberfest-Related Projects.
-- [awesome-agentic-commerce](https://github.com/Merit-Systems/awesome-agentic-commerce) - Curated resources for the X402 ecosystem.
 - [awesome-aerial-object-detection](https://github.com/murari023/awesome-aerial-object-detection) - A curated list of papers for object detection in aerial scenes and related application resources.
-- [awesome_dart_frog](https://github.com/dart-frog-dev/awesome_dart_frog) - An awesome repo with Dart Frog articles, tutorials, plugins, and more!.
 - [awesome-telegram-bot](https://github.com/fwolf/awesome-telegram-bot) - Manual picked bot of Telegram.
 - [awesome-reaper](https://github.com/indiscipline/awesome-reaper) - A curated list of Reaper resources, scripts, extensions, JSFX, software and community links.
 - [Awesome-Fabulous](https://github.com/jimbobbennett/Awesome-Fabulous) - A hand-curated list of awesome resources when using Fabulous 📱.